dautermann/500pxDemoBrowser/README.md

 A second UIImageView subclass that comes up with sexy circular user profile images.

-## What you didn't ask for but you get for free:
+## What wasn't asked for but I did for free and as a bonus:

 Button in the top right brings up a picker that allows you to choose from different categories